(Image: Zen Buddha Silence by Marilyn Barbone.)

 Mohnish’s rule is a variation on an important idea that Buffett has often shared with students:

 But it’s not just our intuitive system that focuses on confirming evidence.
-Even our logical system – the system that can do math and statistics – uses a positive test strategy: When testing a given hypothesis, our logical system looks for confirming evidence rather than disconfirming evidence.
+Even our logical system—the system that can do math and statistics—uses a positive test strategy: When testing a given hypothesis, our logical system looks for confirming evidence rather than disconfirming evidence.
+This is the opposite of what works best in science.

-Thus, once we express a view, the brain tends to see all the reasons why the view must be correct and the brain tends to be blind to reasons why the view might be wrong.
+Thus, once we express a view, our brain tends to see all the reasons why the view must be correct and our brain tends to be blind to reasons why the view might be wrong.

 AN INVESTOR’S CHECKLIST